 Michael Burke has been a resident of Fort Lauderdale for over forty years.
-Mr. Burke is AV rated by Martindale-Hubbell and has substantial trial and appellate experience in the state and federal courts.
+Mr. Burke is AV rated by Martindale-Hubbell and is Board Certified in Civil Trial Law.

 Civil Trial Law